John Lynch (American football): College career

 Lynch starred in baseball and football at Stanford University.
 He began his collegiate football career in 1989 as a quarterback.
 During fall camp entering his junior season in 1991, Lynch unsuccessfully competed for the starting role at quarterback to returning starter Jason Palumbis.
 During this time, Lynch was a pitcher for Stanford and was performed fairly well.
 He considered solely focusing on baseball, but chose to request to transition to a defense.
 He immediately transitioned to free safety and earned the starting role within a three week time period.
 After two games, Lynch was benched and began focusing solely on baseball.
 On January 11, 1992, head coach Dennis Green was hired as the Minnesota Vikings' head coach.
 On January 17, 1992, Stanford hired Bill Walsh as their new head coach, succeeding Dennis Green.

 Upon his arrival, Walsh began evaluating every player on his roster by viewing tapes from the 1991 season.
 Although there was little footage on Lynch, Walsh was impressed by his athleticism and promptly approached Lynch to ask him to reconsider his decision to quit playing football.

-On June 1, 1992, Lynch was solely focused on baseball and did not consider the possibility of ever returning to football after he was selected in the in the second round (66th overall) of the 1992 Major League Baseball draft as a right-handed pitcher by the Florida Marlins.
+On June 1, 1992, Lynch was solely focused on baseball and did not consider the possibility of ever returning to football after he was selected in the second round (66th overall) of the 1992 Major League Baseball draft as a right-handed pitcher by the Florida Marlins.
 After speaking with Walsh, Lynch accepted his offer to return.
 With the confidence of head coach Bill Walsh, Lynch had an impressive senior season as the starting free safety for the Stanford Cardinal where he recorded 76 combined tackles, four interceptions, and returned one for a 62-yard return touchdown.
 Throughout his one season under head coach Bill Walsh, Lynch quickly impressed teams and became a top safety prospect for the upcoming 1993 NFL Draft.
 Stanford achieved a 10–3 record in 1992, marking only the second 10-win season in school history, with a final ranking of #9 and win in the Blockbuster Bowl.